About Me

 The shopping and walking eventually stirred our appetites, so we headed to Istana Ayam Pop Simpang Raya for lunch.
 The restaurant, part of a popular Padang chain, is famous for its Ayam Pop - tender fried chicken served Padang-style.
 Once again, we enjoyed a hearty nasi padang meal, full of rich flavors and comforting spices.

-After lunch, we began our journey out of Semarang toward Cirebon, stopping for prayers at Ar Razaaq Masjid in the Rosim Rest Area, Pemalang.
-Continuing another 150 kilometers along the highway, the scenery turned breathtaking — endless stretches of green paddy fields glowing softly under the golden sunset.
+After lunch, we began our journey out of Semarang toward Cirebon, stopping for prayers at Ar Razaaq Masjid in the Rosin Rest Area, Pemalang.
+Continuing another 150 km along the highway, the scenery turned breathtaking - endless stretches of green paddy fields glowing softly under the golden sunset.

 Dinner was at Resto Klapa Manis, a serene spot perched beautifully with a mountain view on one side and a valley on the other - a perfect setting to unwind after a long day on the road.